LIBBY ASBESTOS SITE

 Investigation and cleanup of the site was completed in 2018 with the exception of the former vermiculite mine and forested areas (Operable Unit 3).

 What Has Been Done to Clean Up the Site?

 In December 2014, EPA completed a rigorous scientific review of toxicity values and finalized a risk assessment a year later.
 The final risk assessment confirmed that EPA’s indoor and outdoor cleanups have effectively managed risk from exposure to asbestos.

 As of November 2018, EPA had completed cleanup of over 2,600 properties located within Libby and Troy and had investigated over 7,600 properties within the Superfund site.
 This means that EPA has removed more than one million cubic yards of contaminated soil.

-Cleanup is complete at all schools and parks, the former vermiculite processing plants and other contaminated public areas.
+Cleanup is complete at all schools and parks, residential and commercial areas, the former vermiculite processing plants and other contaminated public areas.
 EPA has safely removed well over one million cubic yards of asbestos-contaminated waste from major source areas and structures.
 Contaminated soils are disposed of at the former vermiculite mine.
 Contaminated construction debris is placed in a specially designed landfill cell.

 What Is the Current Site Status?